Diddy And Lori Harvey Reportedly Shut Down Rumors That The Model Is Pregnant With His Child

 “A whole meal,” another fan wrote.

 While Harvey and Diddy have been romantically linked for months, the two are far from strangers.
 Harvey has reportedly been close to many of Diddy’s family members for years.
 The model reportedly dated Diddy’s son, Justin Combs, prior to dating the Making the Band creator.
-Harvey was also reportedly close to Kim Porter, who was the mother of Diddy’s three children- Christian, 21 and twins D’lila and Jessie, 12.
+Harvey was also reportedly close to Kim Porter, who was the mother of Diddy’s three children – Christian, 21, and twins D’lila and Jessie, 12.

-The two also share the fact that, before reportedly getting together, they were in high-profile relationships.
+The two also share the fact that before reportedly getting together, they were in high-profile relationships.
 Diddy dated singer Cassie for almost a decade before the pair broke up in 2018.
 Harvey was rumored to be dating singer Trey Songz earlier this year as well.

 Diddy and Harvey have yet to publicly confirm they’re together.